 The SOEP Household Panel is a Service Unit of the Leibniz Association (WGL) and is located at DIW Berlin.
 Kantar Public Germany (Munich) carries out the fieldwork.
 Thereof the SOEP group of researchers not only make the data available to the research community in a more userfriendly way, but also conduct their own analyses of the data.

 - SOEP Director: Prof. Dr. Jürgen Schupp

 SOEP was founded in 1983 as a project of Special Research Area 3 (Sfb 3), "Microanalytical Basis of Social Politics", at the Universities of Frankfurt/Main and Mannheim.
 The director of SOEP up to 1988 was Prof. Dr. Hans-Jürgen Krupp, who as President of DIW Berlin and member of the SfB3 gave home to SOEP at DIW Berlin.
 In 1989, Prof. Gert G. Wagner took over as director, and left the position in 2011 to join the executive board of DIW Berlin.
 In early 2011, Prof. Jürgen Schupp (FU Berlin), previously deputy director of the SOEP, took over as SOEP director.
 Since 2013, Gert G. Wagner (TU Berlin) has been the representative of the SOEP on the executive board of DIW Berlin.

 From 1990 to 2002, SOEP was funded through the German National Science Foundation (Deutsche Forschungsgemeinschaft, DFG), partly supported by the Federal Ministry of Education and Research.
-As a Service Unit of the Leibniz Association, SOEP now receives continued funding through the Joint Science Conference (GWK, former Bund-Länder Commission for Educational Planning and Research Promotion) by the Federal Government and the State of Berlin.
+As a Service Unit of the Leibniz Association, SOEP now receives continued funding through the Joint Science Conference (GWK, former Bund-Länder Commission for Educational Planning and Research Promotion) by the Federal Ministry of Education and Research (BMBF) and the State of Berlin.